 As far as computer equipment goes, Information Technology's mission includes assisting all instructional areas to acquire the hardware and software required to provide approved curricula.
-Measure A has allowed the District to fund this objective for the past five years, as well as allocating and reserving Bond funds to meet essential objectives through 2015.
+Measure A has allowed the District to fund this objective and going forward there appears to be more instructional equipment funding for technology as well.
+With the passage of Measure H, IT hopes to continue to upgrade the District IT infrastructure to optimize support for students, faculty, staff and administration.